svsool/memo/README.md

 If you want to try out Memo just install it via marketplace using [this link](https://marketplace.visualstudio.com/items?itemName=svsool.markdown-memo) and open the [help](https://github.com/svsool/vscode-memo/tree/master/help) folder in VSCode.

+**IMPORTANT**: Memo only works in VS Code folder/workspace environments.
+The easiest way to create a new folder environment is to drag an empty or existing folder onto the VS Code icon or use `File > Open Folder...` from the menu bar.

 ## Features

 - 🔗 **Links support**